SaraBaradaran/Prosecutor/README.md

 ### Additional Setup for Prosecutor

-**Prosecutor** requires two background Java processes that provide static interprocedural and intraprocedural dependency information used during Execution Provenance Graph (EPG) construction.
+**Prosecutor** also requires two background Java processes that provide static interprocedural and intraprocedural dependency information used during Execution Provenance Graph (EPG) construction.

 These processes only need to be started only **once** after configuring the environment.
 They can remain running while executing Prosecutor on multiple Defects4J bugs.